andriabechvaia1-coder/Final_I2AI/answer.md

 * Click it, navigate your local files, and select your copy of `picture-template.jpeg`.
 * Wait a moment for the photo thumbnail to appear inside the text entry field.

-> **Screenshot Guidance 4:** Capture the prompt bar showing your uploaded image thumbnail attached and ready for a text prompt.

 ![file upload](/Final Exam/screenshots/file upload.png)